mikkopaderes/ember-daux/API.md

 This accepts the following option:

-- `isBackgroundOperation` - When true, this won't execute the listeners for the subscribed Routes.
+- `isBackgroundOperation` - When true, this won't execute the listeners for the subscribed callbacks.

 ##### Params: